Sensoformer: Robust Sim-to-Real Inference on Variable-Geometry Sensor Sets via Physics-Structured Randomization: Extended Ablation Visualizations

-In the main text (Section 5.3), we summarized the impact of removing key architectural components using statistical metrics.
-Here, we provide detailed visualizations to qualitatively understand the failure modes of these ablated variants.
+In Section 5 of the main text, we summarized the impact of removing key architectural components via quantitative metrics.
+Here, we provide detailed visualizations to qualitatively understand the specific failure modes of these ablated model variants.